Grand Larceny From the Person

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences

 It is extremely important to note that you do not have to use any force, threaten violence or even take the property from another's grasp for a judge or jury to find your guilty of Grand Larceny in the Fourth Degree pursuant to NY PL 155.30(5).
-In fact, legal decisions addressing section 155.30(5) of the New York Penal Law have been very favorable for complainants, not the accused, in this regard irrespective of whether an arrest is in one of NYC’s boroughs or a neighboring municipality in Westchester County.
+In fact, legal decisions addressing section 155.30(5) of the New York Penal Law have been very favorable for complainants, not the accused, in this regard irrespective of whether an arrest is in one of NYC’s boroughs or a neighboring municipality in the Hudson Valley.
 For example, Grand Larceny from the person is likely committed where a person is sitting on a strap of a purse and a defendant steals that purse by gently sliding the strap away from underneath the owner.
 In other words, you may be charged with this crime of Grand Larceny in the Fourth Degree as long as there was some contact to another's person even if he or she was not aware that you were stealing the property at the time it was stolen.

 What differentiates Third Degree Robbery, New York Penal Law 160.05, from Grand Larceny from the Person, is not merely the fact that the former offense is a class “D” felony.
 What should be overwhelming clear is that the pertinent element that elevates the crime is the use of force, or the threatened use of force, to take or retain the property.
 This could be as simple as a threat of physical violence, the swing of a fist, or even knocking the other party to the ground.
 In the event your alleged conduct straddles the line between these two sets of crimes, your criminal defense lawyer must examine the evidence and allegations to best prevent the prosecution from pursuing a potentially violent crime that will increase your criminal exposure significantly to Third, Second or even First Degree Robbery.